The relationship between student voice and personal tutoring

 Q: What specific training or resources are recommended for tutors to effectively support international students and ensure their voices are heard?

 A: To effectively support international students and ensure their voices are heard, tutors need specific training that focuses on cultural sensitivity, communication barriers, and inclusive teaching strategies.
-This training should include understanding the diverse cultural backgrounds of students and how these backgrounds affect their learning styles, communication preferences, and comfort levels in speaking up.
+This training should include understanding the diverse cultural backgrounds of students and how these backgrounds affect their student needs, communication preferences, and comfort levels in speaking up.
 Tutors should learn about non-verbal communication cues and become skilled in encouraging participation from all students, regardless of their cultural or linguistic background.
 Resources might include workshops on intercultural competence, access to translation services or language support tools, and guidelines for creating an inclusive learning environment where every student feels valued and understood.
 By equipping tutors with these skills and resources, institutions can foster a more supportive and engaging environment for international students, promoting a more inclusive and effective student voice.

 Q: Are there any best practices or case studies illustrating successful implementation of alternative methods for amplifying quieter student voices in personal tutoring sessions?